Goal

 The air in the room creates pressure at every point in the room.
 This is because the air itself pushes down creating a force on the surface area of any object we would place in the room.
 Scuba divers have to deal with the same problem, as you dive deeper more water is above the diver.
 All the water above is pushing down on the diver creating a pressure.
 This must be accounted for in order to dive safely.
 For acoustics the main take away is there is already pressure everywhere in the room.

 Air molecules will randomly move around in steady state.
 They do not have a pattern or in other words no signal exists in the air molecules by default, some event must occur to put a pattern there.
-Sound is variation in pressure as we will see, and so sound acts as a variable force over an area.
+Sound is variation in pressure as we will see, and so sound has the ability to put a pattern in the way the air molecules move.

 Density and Wave Speed